 Growing up, I kept a daily journal.
 I always enjoyed looking back at previous entries to see what had changed over the course of a year.
 These days, I can’t seem to find the time to journal, but I do try to jot down a little note from each day on my perpetual calendar/journal.

-The World's Healthiest Foods 127 foods that can serve as the basis of your Healthiest Way of Eating.
+126 foods that can serve as the basis of your Healthiest Way of Eating.
 Links to the articles about these foods can be found below.

 UPDATE: This post originally ran on March 23 2011, but with summer winding down we wanted to bring it back up for some late summer inspiration! a fellow fp girl sent this to me a couple weeks back and i’ve been thinking about it ever since! i can think of a million reasons why these would be awesome… as apartment décor, as outdoor party décor, and – wouldn’t they be the best thing EVER for camping in general or at a festival? just let them sit in the sun all day, and they’ll last all night! i am absolutely going to make some to bring with me to bonnaroo this year. you can buy a sun jar here, but you can make your own for much cheaper!

 Difficulty Rating: Beginner Tags If you need a quick 'just because' gift for someone, this is it!
 It’s simple to make, couldn’t be less expensive and we can all use one.
 I for one am always losing my keys and this, by far, is the easiest way for me to keep track of them.
 Here’s how: